Team-Nutshell/nutshellengine-docs/source/scripting/api/index.rst

 	  - Returns the model associated with the name.
 	* - :doc:`/types/Script/getModelName/index`
 	  - Returns the name of the model.
+	* - :doc:`/types/Script/getModelNames/index`
+	  - Returns the names of all models.
 	* - :doc:`/types/Script/createMaterial/index`
 	  - Creates an empty material and returns its pointer.
 	* - :doc:`/types/Script/loadMaterial/index`